Ruddy Complexion In The Bible

 Disclaimer: Please read the entire chapter for context.
 There are other sources out there that grasp for straws, in an attempt to explain away any reference to the Hebrews being dark skinned people.
-However, an honest and thorough reading of the text will prove that the Hebrews did ...
+However, an honest and thorough reading of the text will prove that the Hebrews did have dark ...

 Pre-Slavery ChristianityIt Was Never The White Man's Religion